Habitats for countless species

 Jobs, dollars and food

 A 2013 study estimated that the GBR generates the full-time equivalent of around 70,000 jobs, with tourism, recreation, commercial fishing and research contributing approximately $5.7 billion in added value to Australia’s economy.
 It is even more important now, because tourism has increased since that study was done.
+This April 2018 media release (PDF) cites an economic value of $6.4 billion per year and 64,000 jobs.
 The GBR is also a significant source of food for local indigenous people, and an important part of the food chain and life cycle for fish caught elsewhere.

 Return to Why Donate page